cqerl/cqerl/README.md

 ]
 ```

 Doing so will fire up connection pools as soon as the CQErl application is started.
-So when later on you call `cqerl:new_client`, chances are you will hit a preallocated connection (unless they're so busy that CQErl needs to fire up new ones).
-In fact, if you provide the `cassandra_nodes` environment variable, you can call `cqerl:new_client/0`, which chooses an available client at random.
+So when later on you call `cqerl:get_client`, chances are you will hit a preallocated connection (unless they're so busy that CQErl needs to fire up new ones).
+In fact, if you provide the `cassandra_nodes` environment variable, you can call `cqerl:get_client/0`, which chooses an available client at random.

 ##### Options